HIFU Treatment for Prostate Cancer

 Reference List

 Ahmed HU et al. (2015).
-Focal therapy for localized prostate cancer: a systematic review of the literature.
+Focal therapy for localised prostate cancer: a systematic review of the literature.
 Nature Reviews Urology.

 Ganzer R, Fritsche HM, Brandtner A, et al. (2017).
-Five-year outcome of HIFU treatment for localized prostate cancer.
+Five-year outcome of HIFU treatment for localised prostate cancer.
 Urologia Internationalis.

 The Focal Therapy Clinic – Prostate Cancer Treatments (Internal Resource).